 What AI Transcription Is Good For

-AI transcription excels at creating working documents for internal use.
-It is ideal for rapid review of hearing recordings to identify key moments, preparing for oral arguments by reviewing prior proceedings, legal research across multiple hearings, law school study and moot court preparation, case strategy discussions within a legal team, and quick identification of specific testimony or rulings within long proceedings.
+AI transcription is good at creating working documents for internal use.
+It's ideal for rapid review of hearing recordings to spot key moments, preparing for oral arguments by reviewing prior proceedings, legal research across multiple hearings, law school study and moot court preparation, case strategy discussions within a legal team, and quick identification of specific testimony or rulings within long proceedings.

 What AI Transcription Cannot Do

-AI-generated transcripts are not official court records.
-They cannot be filed with the court, cited in briefs as the official record, used as evidence, or treated as a certified transcript.
-Official court transcripts must be prepared by the court reporter or an authorized transcription service and are the only version recognized by the court.
+AI-generated transcripts aren't official court records.
+They can't be filed with the court, cited in briefs as the official record, used as evidence, or treated as a certified transcript.
+Official court transcripts have to be prepared by the court reporter or an authorized transcription service and are the only version recognized by the court.

-If you need an official transcript for an appeal, motion, or filing, you must order it through the court's established process.
+If you need an official transcript for an appeal, motion, or filing, you have to order it through the court's established process.

 How Court Hearing Recordings Become Available

-The availability of court hearing recordings varies by jurisdiction.
-Many courts now livestream proceedings on YouTube, particularly since the shift to virtual hearings.
+Whether court hearing recordings are available varies by jurisdiction.
+Many courts now livestream proceedings on YouTube, especially since the shift to virtual hearings.
 Appellate courts, including the U.S. Supreme Court and many state supreme courts, publish audio or video recordings of oral arguments.
 Some trial courts make recordings available through their clerk's office or online portal.

 For hearings conducted via Zoom or other video platforms during remote proceedings, the recording may be available through the court or through the video platform's recording feature.